At Google I/O 2026, Google turned Search into its most important AI platform.

 This also profoundly changes the relationship between users, content, and web traffic.

-Future competition will no longer be simply about gaining visibility in the SERP — it will be about becoming a source that is sufficiently relevant, trustworthy, and well-structured to enter the decision-making processes of AI agents.
+The competition ahead is shifting.
+It will no longer be enough to gain visibility in the SERP.
+Publishers and brands will need to become a source relevant, trustworthy, and structured enough to enter the decision-making processes of AI agents.

 Search is becoming an operating environment